jhpce-jhu/jhpce_mkdocs/docs/slurm/monitoring.md

 You can direct SLURM to send you email when various things happen with your job.
 These directives can be given on the command line, in batch job scripts, and set in your SLURM defaults file.
 You can even modify running jobs to set or change their notification settings (see the [scontrol tips](tips-scontrol.md) page).

 !!!
 Warning
     Take care not to cause a storm of outgoing email from our cluster!!!
 This will lead to our server being blacklisted by Hopkins and/or other mail administrators.
+Then NO ONE will get email until we can convince them that it won't happen again.

     By default email notifications are sent for entire job arrays, not individual tasks.
 Be VERY careful if you change that behavior.